hitchdev/hitchstory/docs/src/why/pure-python-no-cli.md

 ```

 HitchStory provides just a pure python API, leaving the developer to re-use
-an existing command line runner or build their own.
+an existing command line runner like [the skeleton default documented here](../../using/setup/basic-cli) or build their own.

 There are three main reasons for this: